jesstelford/esnext-generation/introduction-to-generators/fail.md

 Use the example provided in the lesson as a starting point, then modify it to return the even/odd numbers the same as we did in _Advanced Iterables_.

-Make sure you have the latest version of node.js (or any version of iojs) for your generator to work (remember: it's a relatively new es6 feature).
+Make sure you have node.js >= 0.11.4 (or any version of iojs) for your generator to work (remember: it's a relatively new es6 feature).

 # More Help